Megabit/Blazorise/docs/_docs/extensions/richtextedit.md

 ### Toolbar

 The `RichTextEdit` toolbar can be completely customized.
-QuillJs defines a number of default actions that can be used through the `RichTextEditToolbarButton` and `RichTextEditToolbarSelect` components
+QuillJS defines a number of default actions that can be used through the `RichTextEditToolbarButton` and `RichTextEditToolbarSelect` components

 See [QuillJS Toolbar module](https://quilljs.com/docs/modules/toolbar/) for more information.